project WORLDVIEW choice info copyright 2022 Home

 free lunch, there is no such thing as a--refers to the belief that neither a person nor a society can truly get something for nothing: even if something appears to be free there are always hidden costs.
 The costs may have to be paid in the future, someplace far away, by someone else, be distributed over many people, or they may show up in another form (such as an opportunity cost, environmental cost, increased disorder, etc.) The physical basis for this belief--which becomes a principle for ecologists and others studying closed systems--can be found in the laws of thermodynamics.
 Economists link it to opportunity costs being incurred when choices are made.
 (If something is free, no opportunities are forfeited!)

 gift economy—this is based on people simply freely giving goods / consumer items they don’t need so that those who do can benefit.
 It has the benefit of the giver avoiding the guilt associated with being part of “the throw away society.”
 And older people, who have perhaps accumulated a lifetime of things and perhaps in retirement, where they derive income from state welfare state system programs, are indirectly supported by younger working people, can give something back to less affluent younger folks.
 Websites such as Craigslist, free cycle, etc. freely advertise the availability of things people are giving away.
+Note: older people gifting the young helps them as they start out and lack a pool of accumulated capital for buying a house, car or whatever.

 guilt -- an emotional state produced by knowing that one has committed a breach of conduct or violated moral standards.
 If one accepts society’ s version of acceptable behavior, the punishment guilt produces is self administered.
 From a different (equation based) perspective, guilt can be considered to be: guilt = conscientious behavior — actual behavior .